just-the-docs/just-the-docs/docs/ContributorHub/contributor-proposals/xdai-contributor-proposal-guide.md

 -   **Title**: [NAME] Contributor Proposal [DATE - DATE]

--   **Description**: Copy and paste the contributor proposal text you used in your Daotalk post.
+-   **Description**: Copy and paste the contributor proposal text you used in your DAOtalk post.
 See [Contributor Proposals]({% link docs/ContributorHub/contributor-proposals/index.md %}) for sample text.

 -   **Tags**: Use "contributor proposal", plus any areas you will be working in. *(e.g., Omen, governance, etc..)*